Relay Controllers Vs PLC Controllers – An Insight into their Circuitry

 Bangalore, India

-Fluidsys Training Centre, Bangalore offers long-term and short-term training courses in the field of pneumatics and hydraulics.
+Fluidsys Training Centre, Bangalore, offers long-term and short-term training courses in pneumatics and hydraulics.

-The six-week long-term course namely Professional in Pneumatics & Hydraulics – Advanced Level with TUV Rheinland Certified Qualification is meant for Graduates and Diploma holders in Mechanical / Electrical / Electronics / Computer science, who can attend the course to become complete fluid power professionals.
+The 12-week long-term course, namely Pneumatics & Hydraulics – Advanced Level, is meant for Graduates and Diploma holders in Mechanical / Electrical / Electronics / Computer science who can attend the course to become complete fluid power professionals.

-Brief Course Content (Professional in Pneumatics & Hydraulics – Advanced Level with TUV Rheinland Certified Qualification):
+Brief Course Content (Pneumatics & Hydraulics – Advanced Level):

 Pneumatics: Safety practices, Industrial prime movers, Compressed air generation and treatment, Pneumatic actuators, Valves and control circuits, Electro-pneumatics, Multiple-actuator pneumatic and electro-pneumatic circuits, Pneumatic applications, Design, and Maintenance and troubleshooting of pneumatic systems.